 • Coverage applies primarily to approved personal care and support services

-• Room and board costs are generally the resident’s responsibility
+• Room and board costs are generally the resident’s financial responsibility

 • Income and asset limits apply